MP Anil Kumar: Accident

 On 28 June 1988, MP was winding up a usual day at his fighter base in Pathankot after flying a couple of sorties as a wingman to senior pilots.
 Night flying had just been called off because of thundershowers, and MP, then just 24, was returning to the officers’ mess when he met with a freak bike accident.
 "In one quirky instant 20 years ago, a mishap reduced me to a wreck of a combat pilot.
 From the fighter cockpit to a wheelchair, from a bird’s eye view to a worm’s eye view of the world...
 Life was never the same," he wrote a few years ago.

-It was his personal battle against tragedy, almost entirely from the Army's Paraplegic Rehabilitation Centre in Pune until he died on 20 May 2014, that makes MP a truly inspirational figure.
-With a pencil in his mouth, he taught himself to tap letter by letter, every comma and full stop in place, on to a keyboard that was placed in front of him.
-The specially created workstation helped MP write some of the most powerful and original commentaries on military issues in India for various publications.
-Many of his readers, enthralled by the lyrical prose and precise numbers, never even figured out that all of it was written from memory and without references.
+Working from the Army's Paraplegic Rehabilitation Centre in Pune until he died on 20 May 2014, he used a specially created workstation to type using a pencil held in his mouth, writing commentaries on military issues in India for various publications.
+Many readers, noted his works for their writing style and precise numbers, were written from memory and without references.

-What really connected MP to the thousands of his admirers were his personal narratives of his own struggle after the accident.
-He mouth-wrote "Airborne to Chairborne", an iconic 1994 essay about his accident and how he fought his way back into life, which is now part of textbooks in a few State syllabuses.
-There is hardly a better piece of writing in modern India that captures what determination can achieve.
-"Greater the difficulty sweeter the victory," MP signed off that piece.
+He wrote an essay about his accident in 1994 called Airborne to Chairborne.
+The text is now used in textbooks in a few state syllabuses.

 Writings and life as a quadriplegic

 Ever since his article emerged in public, hundreds of children dropped in at his Pune home to talk to MP, and thousands more were inspired by him.
-From his wheelchair, MP counselled many into new careers, to find fresh meaning in life, and to embrace challenges with indomitable human spirit.
+From his wheelchair, MP counselled many into new careers, to find fresh meaning in life, and to embrace challenges with human spirit.
 MP didn't need any academic examples to illustrate his arguments.

-In many ways, Born to Fly, MP's biography by his course-mate Air Commodore Nitin Sathe, which was released on 25 October, holds a mirror to the urban elite of India who are yet again in a jingoistic mood.
-From TV channels to print media, from political platforms to NGO meets, warmongering is the loudest noise emanating.
-There are jarring whispers of gratitude for soldiers about some imminent martyrdom in the air.
-War is being sought with such passion that human progress seems like a focussed march into bloody battlefields.
-As if soldiers are born to die, mere commodities and symbols to prove the dishonest and ill-informed patriotism of the loud- and foul-mouthed.
+In Born to Fly, MP's biography by his course-mate Air Commodore Nitin Sathe, released on 25 October, the author reflects on contemporary public discourse in India, including attitudes toward nationalism, the military, and patriotism.
+The book presents the author's perspective on these issues and their impact on society.